Jeansen/jeansen.github.io/_posts/2018-10-19-upgrade-elementaryos-loki-to-juno.md

 ---
 layout: post
-title: Upgrade elementaryOS Loki to Juno
+title: Upgrade elementaryOS
-date: 2018-10-19T11:59:21+02:00
+date: 2021-09-04T19:00:11+02:00
 tags: [linux, elementaryOS]
 ---

-The team behind elementaryOS released version 5.0, aka Juno.
+The team behind elementaryOS released their next major release.
 But it seems there is no official upgrade path.
-Everywhere I searched I was confronted with that it is not possible and I would have to do a fresh install.
+Everywhere I searched I was confronted with that it is not possible, and I would have to do a fresh installation.
 I was shocked.
 A Linux system I cannot upgrade?

 So, it is true there is [no official upgrade path, yet](https://github.com/orgs/elementary/projects/20).
 But as we all know Ubuntu is based on Debian which in turn __has__ a defined upgrade path.
 So why shouldn't the Debian upgrade path also work for all systems based on Debian?!
 Well, yes and no. While my experience is that it works quite well, it might not be the best way.
 Maybe it would be a better idea to [use aptik](https://github.com/elementary/wingpanel-indicator-notifications/issues/57#issuecomment-437696278).
-But, if you are still interesed, read on!
+But, if you are still interested, read on!

+At this point I also want to point out, that I ran through this procedure now two times.
+First, when I wrote this post back in October 2018 upgrading Loki to Juno and again when upgrading Juno to Odin.
+Therefore, I also rewrote this article to make it more generic.
+You will find additional notes for an upgrade from Juno to Odin at the end of this post.

 All you have to do is replace every occurrence of the term `xenial` with `bionic` in `/etc/apt/resources.list` and `/ect/apt/resources.list.d`.
-While your are on it you might also delete all those `*.save` files.
+While you are on it, you might also delete all those `*.save` files.

 After that you simply do: